Taxation of cryptoassets

 Crypto traders, just like those in stocks and shares, may instead find their profits are subject to income tax if the activity amounts to a trade; this is likely characterised by frequent buying and selling.

-There is a high hurdle to clear in order to meet the trading criteria and HMRC may challenge a taxpayers who reports a crypto loss as a trading loss.
+There is a high hurdle to clear in order to meet the trading criteria and HMRC may challenge a taxpayer who reports a crypto loss as a trading loss.

 HMRC have taken the view that cryptoassets are situated for tax purposes where the owner resides.
 Should a taxpayer take a contrary view and HMRC challenge this, the tribunals may ultimately resolve this matter.